ui-router/core/README.md

 Implement framework specific bootstrap requirements, if any.
 For example, UI-Router for Angular 1 and Angular 2 integrates with the ng1/ng2 Dependency Injection lifecycles.
-On the other hand, UI-Router for React uses a simple javascript based bootstrap, i.e., `new UIRouterReact().start();`.
+On the other hand, UI-Router for React uses a simple JavaScript based bootstrap, i.e., `new UIRouterReact().start();`.

 ## Getting help